Skip to content

 • Property access builds a semantic path: me.wallet.balance

-• Calling () executes a semantic action on that path.
+• Calling () executes a semantic action at that path

 Examples: